Rage and Fury

 Rage and Fury is an album by the reggae band Steel Pulse, released in 1997.
+The album was nominated for a Grammy Award for "Best Reggae Album".
+Rage and Fury peaked at No. 7 on the Billboard Top Reggae Albums chart.

+Production

 "Black Enough" is a cover of the Gamble and Huff song.

-The album was nominated for a Grammy Award, in the "Best Reggae Album" category.

 Critical reception

 Vibe thought that the album's best songs "lyrically balance sophisticated introspection with youthful rebellion."